Squidyu/github-trending/README.md

 ## Css

+* 【2024-10-27】[aws-samples / amplify-next-template](https://github.com/aws-samples/amplify-next-template) - This is a Next.js starter for building a fullstack app with AWS Amplify.
 * 【2024-10-20】[iamparas0 / TIC-TAC-TOE](https://github.com/iamparas0/TIC-TAC-TOE) - take a preview
 * 【2024-10-11】[appsecco / dvja](https://github.com/appsecco/dvja) - Damn Vulnerable Java (EE) Application
 * 【2024-10-08】[SurajPratap10 / Imagine_AI](https://github.com/SurajPratap10/Imagine_AI) - The IMAGINE - AI, which is built using the OpenAI API library DALL-E 2, aims to solve the problem of limited creativity and imagination.
 This is a fully mobile responsive image generator built with Node.js and Express that uses OpenAI's Dall-E models to generate images.